-Susan Kudzman is the former Chief Risk Officer and Executive Vice-President, Corporate Affairs of Laurentian Bank, Previously, Ms. Kudzman served as Chief Risk Officer at Caisse de dépôt et placement du Québec where she was responsible for all facets of risk management.
-Ms. Kudzman currently serves on the Board of Directors, the Human Resources Committee and the Risk Committee of of Transat A.T.
+Susan Kudzman is the former Chief Risk Officer and Executive Vice-President, Corporate Affairs of Laurentian Bank.
+Previously, Ms. Kudzman served as Chief Risk Officer at Caisse de dépôt et placement du Québec where she was responsible for all facets of risk management.
+Ms. Kudzman currently serves on the Board of Directors as Chair of Transat A.T.
 Inc., an international tour operator and airline.
-She is a member of the Board of Directors, the Audit and Risk Committee, and the Human Resources and Corporate Governance Committee of Medavie, a health services company that provides ambulance and homecare services as well as group and individual insurance through its Blue Cross division.
-She is a member of the Board of Directors of PSP Investments, one of the largest pension investment managers and sits on the HR Committee.
-Ms. Kudzman also serves as Member and Chair of the Management Committee of the Festival du Nouveau Cinema, and sits on the Board of Nomad Royalty Company, a gold and silver royalty company.
+She is a member of the Board of Directors of Medavie, a health services company that provides ambulance and homecare services as well as group and individual insurance through its Blue Cross division.
+She is a member of the Board of Directors of PSP Investments.
+Ms. Kudzman also serves as Member of the Festival du Nouveau Cinema.